 individual circumstances, be willing to experiment, and consult a

 professional as appropriate.
-Get started with this guide for essential oil use or read essential oil profiles.
+Get started with this guide for essential oil use, learn uses for essential oils, or read essential oil profiles.

 Massage therapy can be an important component of your healthy living plan and works well with essential oils.
 Massage works on the soft tissues of your body, mostly your muscles, but also tendons, ligaments, and the connective tissue called fascia, to create changes that release tension and provide many other benefits.